zauberzeug/rosys/README.md

 ### Modules

-RoSys modules basically are Python modules encapsulate certain functionality.
+RoSys modules basically are Python modules which encapsulate certain functionality.
 They can hold their own state, register lifecycle hooks, run methods repeatedly and subscribe to or raise [events](#events).
 Most modules depend on other modules.